Women Accuse Morgan Freeman Of Harassment, Inappropriate Behavior, CNN Reports

 "Anyone who knows me or has worked with me knows I am not someone who would intentionally offend or knowingly make anyone feel uneasy.
 I apologize to anyone who felt uncomfortable or disrespected — that was never my intent."

 Freeman is one of America's best-known actors, starring in 1989's Driving Miss Daisy and 1994's The Shawshank Redemption.
-He's known for his deep voice and often plays characters of gravitas and great moral rectitude, as in the film Invictus in which he portrayed Nelson Mandela.
-He was cast as president of the United States in Deep Impact, and as God in Bruce Almighty.
+He is known for his deep voice and often plays characters of gravitas and great moral rectitude.
+He portrayed Nelson Mandela in Invictus, the president of the United States in Deep Impact and God in Bruce Almighty.

 The CNN report also includes allegations involving McCreary, Freeman's business partner — sometimes as victim, sometimes as perpetrator.
 Speaking at a conference in 2016, Freeman said of McCreary, "She wants to be thought of as serious.
 But you can't get away from the short dresses."